Louis-Gm/phytospatial/README.md

 As an open-source project, we encourage and welcome your contributions, whether you are a student, researcher, or developer.

-**Want to help?** Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+**Want to help?** Please read our [CONTRIBUTING](./CONTRIBUTING.md) section for details on our code of conduct and the process for submitting pull requests.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>